 - Emotional Abuse: Verbal threats, humiliation, isolation, or other actions meant to control or emotionally harm.

-- Sexual Abuse: Non-consensual sexual contact, rape, or sexual coercion within a relationship.
+- Sexual Abuse: Any form of forced or non-consensual sexual activity, including within a relationship.

 - Child Abuse: Any physical, emotional, or financial mistreatment of a child by a caregiver or parent.

-Understanding Domestic Violence Penalties in Cleveland, MO
+Serious Penalties for Domestic Violence Charges in Cleveland, MO

 Facing domestic violence charges in Cleveland, MO?
 It’s critical to understand what’s at stake.
 Missouri law classifies these offenses into four degrees, each carrying serious penalties: